 The following are brief responses to complex topics.
 To explore these questions in greater detail see this list of resources.

-But wouldn’t degrowth cause a recession?
+Wouldn’t degrowth cause a recession?

 Our economy is currently dependent on growth (measured by GDP).
+The structure of our current economy requires that it must constantly grow at an exponential rate (doubling in size about every 23 years).
 When an economy dependent on growth shrinks, a recession occurs which leads to often devastating consequences like job loss and other forms of economic disenfranchisement.